 Keep certain phrases together

-Splitting phrases into countable words is great until you run into words that have to be kept together, like "Staten Island", or "COVID 19".
+The split feature in Edit properties is useful, but what if there are words that have to be kept together, like "Staten Island", or "COVID 19".
 The challenge is such logic has to be applied before splitting values into words.
-Protobi is already smart enough not to split hyphens so "Ocasio-Cortez", and we're working to make this feature prettier and accessible via the user interface.
+Protobi is already smart enough not to split hyphens like "Ocasio-Cortez", and we're working to make this feature prettier and accessible via the user interface.
 For now, you can keep certain phrase together by replacing spaces with hyphens or underscores.

 First, select Edit JSON... from context menu to bring up the JSON editor for the element.
 Then create an attribute replace which is an object mapping expressions on the left to alternate values on the right.